Commando Order: German response and escalation

 A few days after the Sark raid, the Germans issued a communiqué claiming that at least one prisoner had escaped and two were shot while they were escaping, having had their hands tied.
-They also claimed the "hand-tying" practice was used at Dieppe.
+They also claimed the "hand-tying" practise was used at Dieppe.
 Then, on 9 October Berlin announced that 1,376 Allied prisoners (mainly Canadians from Dieppe) would henceforth be shackled.
 The Canadians responded with a similar-in-practise shackling of German POWs in Canada.

 The tit-for-tat shackling continued until the Swiss achieved agreement with the Canadians to desist on 12 December and with the Germans some time later after they received further assurances from the British.
 However, before the Canadians ended the policy, there was an uprising of German POWs at Bowmanville POW camp.

 On 7 October, Hitler personally penned a note in the Wehrmacht daily communiqué:

 Text

-On 18 October, after much deliberation by High Command lawyers, officers and staff, Hitler issued his Commando Order or Kommandobefehl in secret, with only 12 copies.
-The following day Army Chief of Staff Alfred Jodl distributed 22 copies with an appendix stating that the order was "intended for commanders only and must not under any circumstances fall into enemy hands".
+On 18 October, after much deliberation by High Command lawyers, officers, and staff, Hitler issued the Commando Order or Kommandobefehl in secret, with only 12 copies.
+The following day Alfred Jodl distributed 22 copies with an appendix stating that the order was "intended for commanders only and must not under any circumstances fall into enemy hands".
 The order itself stated:

 Allied casualties

-The Commando Order was invoked to order the death of an unknown number of Allied special operations forces and behind-the-lines operators of the OSS, SOE, and other special forces elements.
+Dozens of Allied special forces soldiers were executed as the result of this order.

 "Commandos" of those types captured were turned over to German security and police forces and transported to concentration camps for execution.
 The Gazette citation reporting the awarding of the G.C. to Yeo-Thomas describes this process in detail.

-POW Allied airmen were also killed via the "Commando Order":
+POW Allied airmen were also killed via the "Commando Order".